IATI/iati-datastore-docs/docs/api.rst

 Getting other data formats back from the activity collection
 ------------------------------------------------------------

-You can pass `iati_xml` to the `fl` paramaeter to get back a string of the XML of the activity.
+You can pass `iati_xml` to the `fl` parameter to get back a string of the XML of the activity.

 You can pass `iati_json` to the `fl` parameter to get back a JSON representation of the XML, with structure.